 Community Animal Health Workers (CAHW)

 CAHWs are members of the rural community who have been trained to provide basic animal health care.
-Indispensable, they often act as the first point of contact for animal health care in areas where professional veterinarians are few or absent.
+In areas where professional veterinarians are scarce or absent, they are often the first point of contact for animal health care.
 Their training enables them to provide vaccinations, anti-parasite treatments and first aid, as well as advice on animal nutrition and reproduction.

 In these remote areas, CAHWs are essential for keeping livestock healthy, improving rural communities’ livelihoods, food security and resilience.
 They also help prevent the spread of zoonotic diseases, and play an important role in educating livestock farmers about sustainable livestock management practices.